In this article, we take a look at Meteor.js and why it’s a promising framework for mobile app development.

 - Rocket.Chat - An instant group messaging application

-- Dispatch - An application for the management and monitoring of field services
+- Dispatch - An app for the management and monitoring of field services

 When developing a mobile app with Meteor, some knowledge or familiarity of a couple of other technologies is required, such as: